They were some of the most awkward conversations I ever had as a young Human Resources professional . . .

 Staff who are not stressed and weighed down by immediate money concerns are far more likely to be more productive.
 They are also less likely to have to take time out of their work to sort out financial difficulties.
 These employees will have higher attendance rates and will be more engaged at work.

-For example, in the restaurant industry, a waiter is more likely to put in more effort tonight to get tips, knowing that he or she can access the money in the next day or so rather than wait until the end the end of the month when payday comes around.
+For example, in the restaurant industry, a waiter is more likely to put in more effort tonight to get tips, knowing that he or she can access the money in the next day or so rather than wait until the end of the month when payday comes around.

 It’s a big boost for employee engagement and retention.”